xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

    kubectl create secret generic gitlab-pgbouncer-tls --from-file=server.key=server-pgbouncer.key=<path to key>
    ```

 1. PgBouncer has to mount these secrets in the `pgbouncer` container to be able to reference them in the `pgbouncer.pgbouncer` Helm chart configuration.
-Use the `extraVolumes` and `extraVolumeMounts` elements to do this:
+To do this, use the `extraVolumes` and `extraVolumeMounts` elements:

    ```yaml
    pgbouncer: